-His research has been published in the Law & Society Review, Law, Politics, and Society, Transnational Legal Theory, Public Culture, Development, Frontiers in Sustainable Food Systems, the Max Planck Institute for Social Anthropology Working Paper Series, the Oxford Handbook of Law & Anthropology, and the Oxford Handbook on Transnational Law.
-He is an at-large Board Member of the Association for Political and Legal Anthropology and co-edits the Book Reviews section of the Political and Legal Anthropology Review.
+His research has been published in the Law & Society Review, Law & Social Inquiry, Law, Politics, and Society, Michigan Journal of Law and Society, Transnational Legal Theory, Public Culture, Development, Frontiers in Sustainable Food Systems, the Journal of Peasant Studies, the Max Planck Institute for Social Anthropology Working Paper Series, the Oxford Handbook of Law & Anthropology, and the Oxford Handbook on Transnational Law.
+He also co-edits the Book Reviews section of the Political and Legal Anthropology Review.

 Before coming to the Van Vollenhoven Institute, Dr. Canfield was an Assistant Professor of Law, Politics, and Society at Drake University and a Max Weber Postdoctoral Fellow in the Department of Law at the European University Institute in Florence, Italy.
 He was also a visiting researcher in the Department of Law and Anthropology at the Max Planck Institute for Social Anthropology and the School of Regulation and Global Governance (RegNet) at Australia National University.